Reason #20 You Should Visit

 Independent students and dependent students whose parent was denied a PLUS loan may be able to borrow an additional $4,000 each year for their first and second years of school and an additional $5,000 each year for their third and fourth years of school.

-Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of dependent undergraduate students (Ada Comstock students are not eligible for this program).
+Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of dependent undergraduate students who are considered dependent in terms of federal aid.
 Borrowers must be U.S. citizens or eligible noncitizens.
-Approval is credit-based, and the maximum loan amount allowed is determined by subtracting all other aid awarded from the cost of education.
+Approval is credit-based, and the borrowing limit is the cost of education minus all other aid.

 Private student loans are nonfederal educational loans in the student's name, offered through private lenders.
 For U.S. citizens and permanent residents, we recommend that you first explore all federal loan options before considering nonfederal private loans.
 We highly recommend that you speak with a financial aid counselor before taking out a private student loan.